 Australian Standards and state based legislation mandate the periodic inspection of fall prevention equipment.
 It is essential that your height safety system is approved and accredited, and that all roof anchors, static lines and personal protective equipment is in complete working order.
 Use this handy check list to see if your system is in need of an inspection.

 The frequency of inspection and recertification varies from state to state, so we work with your business to set up action plans that help you maintain your registers, complete your inspections and ensure that your site remains compliant and safe for contractors and employees alike.

-With offices in Brisbane, Sydney and Melbourne, we offer cost effective consistency for organisations with multi-site operations irrespective of the location of your sites.
+With Inspectors and Height Safety Engineers Australia wide, we offer cost effective consistency for organisations with multi-site operations irrespective of the location of your sites.
 Contact us today to discuss your inspection needs and how we can assist you to plan the ongoing management of your height safety systems.

 Fall Prevention Equipment Compliance

 There’s only one way to be sure your roof anchors, static lines and harnesses are ready to save a life.
 And, by law, roof anchors and static lines need to be tested and recertified every six to 12 months, depending on your state.

 Your inspections and certification can deliver so much more than a tick-list.
 Workplace Access & Safety’s auditors photograph and catalogue the status of each system component to build an electronic database that makes compliance reporting effortless.